 Your Bonsai is grown in South China and is used to an annual temperature between 12 and 30 degrees Celsius.
 That is why it is ideal for indoor use.
 If the outside temperature is higher than 12 degrees Celsius, you can also place the Bonsai outside.
 Bonsai need light to grow properly.
 Place your Bonsai in a bright place, possibly with some direct sunlight.
 Avoid keeping your tree in direct sun all day long.

 A healthy Bonsai has little to no problems with diseases and pests.
 Lice or spider mites may enter it.
-Luis can be recognized by the sticky drops and the sapwood gives the leaf a slightly speckled pale color.
-To prevent aphids and spider mites, make sure that your Bonsai is in a well-ventilated place.
+Luis can be recognized by the sticky drops and the spider mite gives the leaf a slightly speckled pale color.
+To prevent lice and spider mites, make sure that your Bonsai is in a well-ventilated place.
 This also prevents any attack by fungi such as mildew.
 In any garden center you can buy adequate means to combat the above.

-Every tree has a natural tendency to grow at the tips and shed the oldest leaves or needles from the inside.
+Each tree has a natural tendency to grow at the tips and shed the oldest leaves or needles from the inside.
 For a beautiful, finely branched Bonsai you have to break this trend.
-This can be done very easily by pruning the end growth.
-The Bonsai you have purchased has all the right shape and size and therefore only needs to be maintained.
-You can remove all shoots that are outside the silhouette of the tree.
+This can easily be pruned by growing the tips.
+The Bonsai that you have purchased already has the right shape and size and therefore only needs to be maintained.
+You can remove all shoots outside the silhouette of the tree.
 All shoots on the branches that grow down or up may also be pruned.
 This way you keep the Bonsai healthy and in the right model.